-The Freedom Equality Peace Society (FEPS) was established to combat the exclusion of young people from decision-making, by giving them skills in decision-making and leadership and opportunities to demonstrate and use those skills.
+The Freedom Equality Peace Society (FEPS) was established to combat the exclusion of young people from decision-making by giving them skills in decision-making and leadership and opportunities to demonstrate and use those skills.
 FEPS seeks to empower young people to be ‘Defenders of Democracy’.

-The society uses the approaches co-operation, solidarity and integration at local, national and international levels.
+FEPS uses the approaches co-operation, solidarity and integration at local, national and international levels.
 It has established membership and networks with other NGOs and international organisations.

-- To work for peacebuilding, peacemaking and peacekeeping;
+- To work for peacebuilding, peacemaking and peacekeeping.

-- To spread human rights and peace culture;
+- To spread human rights and peace culture.

-- To improve the role of and empower women in the community;
+- To improve the role of and empower women in the community.

-- To urge youth in developing their communities;
+- To urge youth in developing their communities.

-- To disseminate the concept of democracy and good governance among people;
+- To disseminate the concept of democracy and good governance among people.

-- To combat bad practices that affect women’s and children’s health;
+- To combat bad practices that affect women’s and children’s health.

-- To eradicate poverty;
+- To eradicate poverty.

-- To rehabilitate areas affected by wars, disputes and natural disasters;
+- To rehabilitate areas affected by wars, disputes and natural disasters;.

-- To achieve the objectives of integrated rural development by social, medical and cultural mobilisation;
+- To achieve the objectives of integrated rural development by social, medical and cultural mobilisation.

-FEPS has published several training manuals on conflict resolution, leadership skills, democracy, gender and human rights.
-It has also established monthly meetings on a range of different subjects related to peace, and developed workshops for young people on peacebuilding and democracy.
-It has learnt that after 21 years of suffering due to the civil war, a lot of work is needed among young people for reconciliation and to build a modern Sudanese state.
+FEPS has published several training manuals on conflict resolution, leadership skills, democracy, and gender and human rights.
+It has also established monthly meetings on a range of different subjects related to peace, and has developed workshops for young people on peacebuilding and democracy.
+It has learnt that, after 21 years of suffering due to the civil war, a lot of work is needed among young people for reconciliation and to build a modern Sudanese state.
 FEPS hopes to spread this initiative to all parts of Sudan.